 Carbohydrates

 Carbohydrates are your body’s preferred source of energy.
-It is important you find out how your body responds to these.
+Your stomach enzymes break down carbohydrates into glucose (or blood sugar).
+Glucose is then used as the main source of energy for your cells, tissues, and organs.
+It is important you find out how your body responds to carbohydrates.
 Some individuals can eat large amounts in a single sitting and be rewarded with a long burst of energy, while others are better off spreading their carbohydrates over their daily meals, as large amounts leave them feeling lethargic and tired.
 1 gram of carbohydrate contains 4 calories.

 Many myths surround carbohydrates and weight loss, such as the fabled no carbs after 6pm, sugar makes you fat, or you should only eat low glycemic index (GI) carbs.
 Most, if not all of these myths have been debunked in recent research and literature.